SitronNO/HT-calibration-plan/README.md

 9. Play sweep for Sub1S from 20-200Hz via REW, using the active speaker as acoustic timing reference
 10. Mute/Disable Sub1S/Output 1, unmute/enable Sub1.5/Output 2 in miniDSP
-11. Repate until all possible locations are measured:
+11. Repeat until all possible locations are measured:
     1. Move Sub1.5 to a new location
     2. Note the location and orientation in a document
     3. Play sweep for Sub1.5 from 20-200Hz via REW, using the active speaker as